-The question of how to become a smarter investor is one that most people confront at one time or another.
-Answering this question can be complex but it usually starts with finding or discovering intelligent investment ideas and constructing a portfolio around it to fully exploit the benefits of these ideas.
-Easy to say, but not so easy to do in practice, yet it can be achieved by carefully following these six guidelines.
+The question of how to become a smarter investor is one that an investor needs to confront at one time or another if he or she wants to achieve his or her financial targets.
+Answering this question is not easy but it can start with finding new intelligent investment ideas and constructing a portfolio around them to fully exploit the strategic advantage of these new ideas.
+Let’s see what you will need to achieve to become a smarter investor.

 Find intelligent investment ideas for your portfolio